tuirgin/base16-drracket/README.md

 for more information.
 This theme was built with [Base16 builder](https://github.com/chriskempson/base16-builder).

+## UPDATE on 2015-11-07 11:44:16

+I have re-run base16-builder to regenerate the styles.
+There are a few new ones included now.
+I have not updated the screenshot, and I have made no attempt to confirm that these work in DrRacket.
+I've been away from the environment for a couple years and am not familiar with changes that may have occurred.
+If anything is broken, please do log an issue and let me know about it.

 ## Installation

 Each theme is contained in it's own package folder within `base16-theme`.
 Individual themes can be installed by running:

 ```shell
 raco pkg install {PATH TO THEME FOLDER}